hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 	otherwise:
 		stop the action.

+At the time when you die:
+	say "Your strength suddenly fades.
+Your time is up.  [run paragraph on]";
+	if happiness > 74:
+		say "You had been loved, you had loved.
+Death comes naturally, and it just happens to be your turn. [run paragraph on]";
+	otherwise if happiness > 49:
+		say "[italic type]Just a victim of circumstance, [roman type]you lie to yourself, one last time. [run paragraph on]";
+	otherwise if happiness > 24:
+		say "You miss them so much.
+Everyone you loved, dying one by one. [italic type]Everyone dies.[roman type]
+It's your turn. [italic type]Why was I born?[roman type] [run paragraph on]";
+	otherwise:
+		say "You can't feel your legs, as you collapse down on the ground.
+Then your sight goes. [line break]Then nothing. [run paragraph on]";
+	end the story;
+	say "You won't wake again.".

 Sleeping is wanting to die.
 Killing yourself is wanting to die.
 Before wanting to die:
 	if introspection counter < 6: